johnagan/raglite/README.md

 // Load a document from a file path const records = await load("path/to/document.pdf");

-records; // The chunked records created from the document records[0].content; // The content of the document records[0].metadata; // The metadata of the document records[0].vector; // The vector of the document records[0].id; // The database id of the document
+records; // The chunked records created from the document records[0].content; // The content of the document chunk records[0].metadata; // The metadata of the document chunk records[0].vector; // The vector of the document chunk records[0].id; // The database id of the document chunk

 // Load a document from a URL
 await load("https://example.com/path/to/document.docx");